- Yes, cicadas are generally safe for dogs to eat in small numbers ✔️

 Cicadas can be a nuisance when they emerge en masse, but they’re harmless to people and pets.
 If you see one in your yard, just leave it alone – it’ll go away sooner or later, and the whole swarm will die out in a few weeks.

-What to Do if Your Dog Ate a Cicada?
+What to Do If Your Dog Ate a Cicada?

 Since cicadas are not toxic to dogs, one shouldn’t cause any harm, but if your pet has eaten a few, you may want to keep an eye on them just in case.
 If they start to be sick or have runny stools after eating an insect, take them to the vet.
 Otherwise, there’s no need to worry – cicadas are harmless and even nutritious!

-Can Dogs Eat Too Many Cicadas?
+Can Dogs Eat Cicadas?
+How Many Is Too Many?

 Insects may look like a filling, crunchy snack for your dog.
 While they’re rich in protein, they’re also hard to digest.
 That means that if your dog eats cicadas too frequently, they may experience some gastrointestinal issues.